uri-yanover/4qbits/_posts/2022-10-24-defining-israeli-tech-success.md

 # The paradox
 A veteran colleague of mine remarked a couple of days ago poignantly - "you do realize that all foreign corporations that I've seen hate the guts of their Israeli branches, don't you?"

-That insight to which all present readily agreed, begs a question - why do corporates even have branches in Israel?
+Many of the present agreed.
+As for me, it sent me to a train of thoughts - is that observation only correct for the corporate-branch crowd?
+Why do corporates even operate in Israel?
 Selling to the tiny and difficult local market is obviously not a sufficient answer.
+And if Israeli parts of corporates are so obnoxious, how do the typically much edgier startups get any businesses?

 And indeed, let's ask a more general question – why is the Israeli tech industry so insanely valuable?
 Is it just some kind of a bubble?
 I'm no expert on bubbles, but I do know a few things about business value of technology.
 I would like to share some of the thoughts on this subject.